 The focus of my presentation today is to explore some of the less discussed aspects of estate planning for married couples – particularly newer couples – as well as the need for certain financial planning options to help facilitate a comprehensive plan.

-Given our limited time today, I’ll ask that all questions be left to the end of the presentation.
+Given our limited time today, I’ll ask that all questions be left until the end of the presentation.

 So let’s get started…